AleggsWong/AlexW_BSE_Portfolio/index.md

 <br> → github link found [here](https://github.com/Fabrizz/MMM-OnSpotify)
 4. Notion Database: displays information from a Notion database, which is highly customizable.
 In my case, it displays my To-Do's database by ascending date and shows the due date.
 <br> → github link found [here](https://github.com/choffmann/MMM-Notion)
+5. Edited the size and location of different modules using custom.css
+6. Customized messages in the 'compliments' module (default) by navigating to compliments.js and changing the Strings in the compliments array

 # First Milestone